Work BuyerAssist 2.0

 Dev Handoff

-Used Figma's inspect panel + custom annotations.
-Worked directly with engineers in two-week sprints throughout implementation.
+Used Figma's inspect panel and custom annotations.
+Worked directly with engineers in two-week sprints throughout implementation — so questions got answered in Slack, not after a handoff document was already outdated.

 Results after launch

-New users became productive in under 90 minutes vs 3+ hours previously.
+New users became productive in under 90 minutes vs 3+ hours previously — the biggest single improvement in the product's history.

 Drop-off during free trial fell from 68% to 37% within the first quarter post-launch.

-Shared token system and component docs eliminated most back-and-forth.
+Shared token system and component docs eliminated most back-and-forth between design and engineering.

-All screens passed contrast, keyboard, and screen-reader audits on first QA pass.
+All screens passed contrast, keyboard, and screen-reader audits on first QA pass — a first for the product.

 LET THE DESIGNING BEGIN!